-If experiencing happiness is a habit, then it makes sense to develop habits of happiness and eliminate the habits that are affecting our happiness negatively.
-Once we start eliminating the habits mentioned above from our lives, we will automatically start to experiences new levels of joy and happiness.
+If experiencing happiness is a habit, it makes sense to develop habits of happiness and eliminate the habits that are affecting our happiness negatively.
+Once we start eliminating these habits from our lives, we’ll automatically start to experiences new levels of joy and happiness.

 Question: What is another thing we may be doing that could affect our happiness?

 You can leave a comment by clicking here.